jacopofar/advent2021/README.md

 There's no nice test or formatting, except for some typos or docstrings I keep the resulting code as it looks like at the end of the video.

-In the folder `advent2021_nicer` you can find a few improved solutions, not covered in the videos.
 ## State

 * day 01: done